-Adapted by Mother Theresa and the Jainist monk Satish Kumar from a mantra in the Hindu Upanishads, the World Peace Prayer was designed for people of all languages and beliefs.
-Since its publication in 1981, it has spread around the globe and appeared in the prayer books and hymnals of many faiths, including Jewish, Catholic, Anglican, Hindu and Muslim resources.
-Each day at noon people of all faiths, and of no professed faith, recite it, seeking each day to generate a wave of hope around the globe:
+The World Peace Prayer is an adaptation of a mantra from the Hindu Upanishads by Mother Theresa and Jain Monk, Satish Kumar.
+It was designed to be able to be used by all people of all languages and beliefs.
+Since its public release in 1981, it has spread around the globe and made appearances in prayer books and hymnals of many faiths, including Jewish, Catholic, Anglican, Hindu, and Muslim sources.
+Each day at noon people of all faiths and none recite it, seeking to form a wave of prayer and hope rippling each day around the globe.